jondavid-black/yaml-tools/README.md

 ![advanced-yaml](./advanced-yaml-logo.svg)

-# YAML Tools
+# Advanced YAML

-YAML tools is a suite of tools that streamline data management of structured data in YAML.
+Advanced YAML is a suite of tools that streamline data management of structured data in YAML.

 These tools include:
  - [YASL](./src/yasl/README.md) - YAML Advanced Schema Language